 Isn't it odd that the word "advent" is contained in the word, "adventure"?
 Advent is not just a time of preparation for Christmas, it is a time for all of us to consider how far we have progressed on the great adventure of life.
 Let's consider the first reading from the Prophet Isaiah.
 He sees whole nations and peoples climbing the Lord's mountain.
 In famous words he portrays a vision of a far off world completely different than the one we know.

 This is the reason why Advent, the season which marks the beginning of the Church year, has traditionally begun with readings reminding us of the end of the world.
-In today's gospel from St. Luke, Jesus refers to the calamities that will occur at the passing of the old world.
-Nevertheless, he tells us not to fear but to stand erect and raise our heads for our redemption is at hand.
+In today's gospel from St. Matthew, Jesus refers to the people before the great flood.
+He says that like us they were going about their daily business without a clue of what was in store for them.
 Our Lord's advice whether it be the end of the whole world or just the end of our own little world is the same.
-"Be vigilant at all times."
-When the time comes, we should be ready to face it.
-In particular, we should
+"Stay awake."
+By "awake" He means be ready, be prepared to set out on your journey.

 Advent has always been regarded as a season of preparation.
 Why is it that we prepare for everything in life but often fail to prepare for the most important thing in life?
 What football team would go into the weekend's big game without practicing all week?
 What will they practice?
 Why, the very same formations and plays that they expect to use when they are put to the test.
 During the week they will also be in the weight room preparing their bodies for the blows to come.
 On game day they will put on their protective gear or armor.
 Only a fool would go into such combat improperly equipped.